 The Corporation derives its revenues principally from management fees earned from the management of its Investment Products and from carried interest and performance fees earned from the investment of the AUM of its Investment Products.
-Accordingly, growth in the Corporation's management fees is based on growth in AUM while growth in its carried interest and performance fees is based on both the growth in AUM and the absolute or relative return, as applicable, earned by its Investment Products.
-In addition, the Corporation derives revenues from commissions earned on transaction-based service offerings of our brokerage segment and purchases and sales of uranium in our exchange listed products segment and finance income from co-investments in lending and streaming funds.
+Accordingly, growth in the Corporation's management fees is based on growth in AUM, while growth in its carried interest and performance fees is based on both the growth in AUM and the absolute or relative return, as applicable, earned by its Investment Products.
+In addition, the Corporation derives revenues from commissions earned on transaction-based service offerings in our brokerage segment and purchases and sales of uranium in our exchange listed products segment and finance income from co-investments in positions we hold in LPs managed in our Private Strategies segment.
 The Corporation manages and reports across the five reporting segments.

-For the year ended December 31, 2021, the Corporation's total revenue was \$164.6 million compared to \$121.8 million for the fiscal year ended December 31, 2020.
+For the year ended December 31, 2022, the Corporation's total revenues were \$145.2 million compared to \$164.6 million for the year ended December 31, 2021.

-(2) Includes institutional managed accounts.

-(3) Includes Sprott Korea Corp. and high net worth discretionary managed accounts in the U.S.
+(2) Includes institutional managed accounts and high net worth discretionary managed accounts in the U.S.